- Download our Moving to Argentina Guide (PDF)

 Local customs in Argentina

-The long siesta means that the work day ends late, and people also eat dinner much later.
-In fact, everything in Argentina is done later.
-Restaurants often do not open for dinner until 9pm, and most people go out to eat at around 10.30pm.
+The late dining culture remains unchanged throughout Argentina.
+Restaurants often do not open for dinner until 9pm, and most people go out to eat around 10.30pm.
 Clubs only start filling up after 1am.
-On any given day of the week, city streets are still bustling with people at midnight or even in the early hours of the morning.
+City streets stay bustling with people at midnight or even in the early hours of the morning.
 Even children are still up and energetic at these hours.

-Local greetings are another custom expats seem to struggle with initially.
-Kisses on the cheek when greeting hello and goodbye is part of Argentinian culture.
+Greeting customs are another aspect expats might struggle with initially.
+Kissing on the cheek when greeting hello and goodbye is deeply embedded in Argentine culture.
 When Argentines enter a room, every single person − stranger or family − receives one kiss on the right cheek.
+This applies even in business settings.

-Football (soccer) is a passion in Argentina, and it is often a topic of conversation among locals.
+People in Argentina are very passionate about football (soccer), and they often talk about it.
 The country has produced some of the best football players in the world, and watching a game in a local stadium can be an exciting cultural experience.

 Tango is a dance that originated in Argentina, and it is an important part of the country’s cultural heritage.
 Many locals take tango lessons and attend milongas (tango dance parties) regularly.